All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Best candidates for hair benefits from TB-500: - People with recent or early-stage hair thinning - Those experiencing hair shedding from stress, medication, or nutritional deficiencies - People already using TB-500 for injury repair who want to track hair as a secondary outcome - Those who want a complementary approach alongside proven hair treatments

-Timeline for hair effects: - Weeks 1-4: unlikely to see visible hair changes - Weeks 4-8: some users notice reduced shedding - Weeks 8-12: possible improvement in hair texture and thickness - Weeks 12+: best chance of visible new growth in thinning areas - Hair growth is slow, so patience is essential
+Timeline for hair effects: - Weeks 1-4: unlikely to see visible hair changes - Weeks 4-8: some users notice reduced shedding - Weeks 8-12: possible improvement in hair texture and thickness - Weeks 12+: best chance of visible new growth in thinning areas - Hair growth is slow, so patience is important

 Track changes with monthly scalp photos in consistent lighting.
 Use the to log observations alongside your protocol.